 Siding (or wall cladding), in general, is the protective material that is applied to the outside of a house or a building.
 Stucco is a great option for house siding because it adds an extra layer of protection against moisture and prevents water from entering the house.

 Stucco is a reasonably-priced exterior siding material.
-Per every square footage, you can expect the cost to install stucco siding to be around $7.
-Including the labour and material, a stucco installation job costs from $10,000 to $12,000.
+Per every square footage, you can expect the cost to install stucco siding to be around $18 – $24 per square foot.
+Including the labour and material, a stucco installation job costs from $12,000 to $15,000.

 A big stucco advantage is that it’s durable and fire-resistant.
 It can also be applied on top of any exterior house material.
 Some stucco disadvantages include the high labour fees to apply stucco so it’s a little pricier to install than some other material such as fibre-based cement or vinyl.
 Stucco can also develop tiny cracks over time because it can be easily impacted by flying debris.